John Haught – författare

 Skickas inom 10-15 vardagar

-Argues that both evolutionism and creationism rely too heavily on notions of underlying order and design.
-Instead of focusing on the idea of novelty in human experience novelty as a necessary component of evolution, and as the essence of divine Mystery..
-In God After Darwin , John Haught argues that the ongoing debate between Darwinian evolutionists and Christian apologists is fundamentally misdirected: both sides persist in focusing upon an explanation of underlying design and order in the universe.
-Haught suggests that what is lacking in both of these competing ideologies is the notion of novelty, a necessary component of evolution and the essence of the unfolding of divine Mystery.
-He argues that Darwin’s disturbing picture of life, instead of being hostile to religion - as scientific skeptics and many believers have thought it to be - actually provides a most fertile setting for mature reflection on the idea of God.
-Solidly grounded in scholarship, Haught’s explanation of the relationship between theology and evolution is both accessible and engaging.
+In God After Darwin, eminent theologian John F. Haught argues that the ongoing debate between Darwinian evolutionists and Christian apologists is fundamentally misdirected: Both sides persist in focusing on an explanation of underlying design and order in the universe.
+Haught suggests that what is lacking in both of these competing ideologies is the notion of novelty, a necessary component of evolution and the essence of the unfolding of the divine mystery.
+He argues that Darwin''s disturbing picture of life, instead of being hostile to religion-as scientific skeptics and many believers have thought it to be-actually provides a most fertile setting for mature reflection on the idea of God.
+Solidly grounded in scholarship, Haught''s explanation of the relationship between theology and evolution is both accessible and engaging.
+The second edition of God After Darwin features an entirely new chapter on the ongoing, controversial debate between intelligent design and evolution, including an assessment of Haught''s experience as an expert witness in the landmark case of Kitzmiller v.
+Dover Area School District on teaching evolution and intelligent design in schools.

 Skickas inom 10-15 vardagar